EmotionCognitionLab/ET-remove-artifacts/README.md

 This tool is designed to help preprocess pupil signal from any eye-tracker (ET).
 This tool includes an automatic blink removal algorithm and a manual plot editor.

+## Pre-2019a Branch
+This branch is an earlier version of the ET Remove Artifacts tool that is written and tested on Matlab 2017a/b.
+This does not contain any of the appdesigner elements that requires Matlab 2019a or later.
+Continue with this branch if using a pre-2019 version of Matlab.

 ## Prerequisites

 Download the .m files in this repository to your local drive, making sure that they are located in the same directory.

-The project is written and tested on Matlab 2017a/b.
-Should also work with earlier versions of Matlab (but no guarantees).

 I recommend using Windows for complete functionality.
 I have tested the GUI on a Mac, but noticed some minor issues (e.g., cosmetic stuff and hotkey functionality in the plot editor).